Natasia Demetriou: 2018–2021: Stath Lets Flats

+2019–2022: Ellie & Natasia

-In 2019, Demetriou also starred in and wrote the BBC Three comedy sketch show Ellie & Natasia, a show inspired by social anxiety and being a woman in today's society, with Ellie White.
+In 2019, Demetriou wrote and starred in the BBC Three comedy sketch pilot Ellie & Natasia, a show inspired by social anxiety and being a woman in today's society, with long-time collaborator Ellie White.
+The Guardian described the show as "a fiercely funny sketch show you’ll watch over and over" with "a strong seam of feminist fury running through".

 In March 2020, it was reported that BBC commissioned a six-episode series, but it was delayed due to the COVID-19 pandemic.
+The series was finally released in 2022 for BBC Three.
+The Guardian gave the show a positive review, describing it as "silly" and "concise" and "makes a strong case that there is plenty of life in the British sketch show yet".

+2019–2024: What We Do in the Shadows

 From 2019 to 2024, Demetriou played Nadja, a Greek Romani vampire, in the FX horror comedy series What We Do in the Shadows.
 The series was created by Jemaine Clement and Taika Waititi, based upon their 2014 film of the same name.
 The mockumentary follows three vampires (Laszlo, Nadja, and Nandor) living in a house in Staten Island and trying to cope with modern-day New York City, along with an energy vampire (Colin) and Nandor's human familiar (Guillermo).
 The show co-stars Kayvan Novak, Matt Berry, Harvey Guillén and Mark Proksch.

-The second season of ten episodes debuted in April 2020.
+2020–Present: Other projects

 Starting 18 May 2020, Demetriou and Vic Reeves co-hosted Netflix's unscripted reality competition show The Big Flower Fight.
 The eight-part series sees 10 pairs of contestants in a knockout competition featuring huge flower installations with the winner going on to design an installation to be displayed in London's Royal Botanic Gardens, Kew.

 In 2021, Demetriou was a series regular on the second series of This Time with Alan Partridge, portraying a flirtatious makeup artist named Tiff.

 Personal life

 Demetriou lives in North London.
-She has one child, born in 2024.
+She has two children, one born in 2024 and one born in 2026.